-Upon joining the CJCC in 2006 as its Legal Advisor and Program Analyst, Ms. Butler provided legal counsel to the agency on criminal and juvenile justice matters; and helped guide the agencies’ strategic priorities with a specific focus on re-entry, emergency planning and grants planning.
-She was instrumental in streamlining business operations and made recommendations to improve operations, which included development and management of standard operating procedures (SOPs).
-During her tenure, Ms. Butler was tapped to serve as CJCC’s Interim Executive Director, and then advanced to become the agency’s Deputy Executive Director before her appointment to lead the agency.
+Upon joining the CJCC in 2006, as its Legal Advisor and Program Analyst, Ms. Butler provided legal counsel to the agency on criminal and juvenile justice matters, and helped guide strategic priorities with a specific focus on re-entry, emergency planning and grants planning.
+She was instrumental in streamlining business operations and made improvement recommendations, which included development and management of standard operating procedures (SOPs).
+During her tenure, Ms. Butler was tapped to serve as the CJCC’s Interim Executive Director, and then advanced to become the agency’s Deputy Executive Director before her appointment to lead the agency.

 Ms. Butler is a native Washingtonian and attended DC public schools.
 She later earned her B.S. in Finance from Georgetown University and J.D. from Georgetown University Law Center.
 After graduating law school, Ms. Butler served as a Law Fellow for Georgetown University Law Center’s Street Law Clinic.